 Happy New Year from the FSU’s staff!

 We have two full time case officers on staff, as well as two full time lawyers, and nearly all their time is taken up with case work.
 In a busy week, we get 50 requests for help and at any one time we’ll have around 75 cases on the go.
 These are cases where people have been punished, sacked, bullied, harassed, investigated, or disciplined for speaking their mind – or because a colleague prowled through their personal social media profiles in an effort to find something ‘offensive’ to complain about.
 In a typical week the case team will be kept busy drafting letters to employers to shut down sham investigations, advising members about the rules and procedures governing internal investigations, and counselling people through what are always extremely stressful situations.
-Members seeking our assistance in 2022 included teachers, civil servants, manual workers, academics and celebrities.
+Members seeking our assistance this year have included teachers, civil servants, manual workers, academics and celebrities.

 We only publicise a fraction of our cases.
 That’s either because the other side has insisted on confidentiality as a condition of agreeing a generous settlement, or because we’ve helped our members resolve their disputes with their employers and they don’t want to antagonise them by going to the press, or because they don’t want the allegation to pop up if someone Googles their name in case it jeopardises future employment.

 But we have been able to talk about some of our successes.